New York Yankees appearance policy: Outside the Yankees

 Around the time of Steinbrenner's edict, personal grooming policies among MLB teams greatly varied based on the personal preferences of managers.
 When Vern Rapp took over the St. Louis Cardinals in 1977, he insisted that players like Al Hrabosky shave their facial hair.
 The opposite scenario occurred the next year, when George Bamberger was put in charge of the Milwaukee Brewers and subsequently relaxed the appearance restrictions put into place by his predecessor, Alex Grammas.
 The terms of Steinbrenner's appearance policy, meanwhile, were inspired by that of the Cincinnati Reds, who forbid their players from growing their hair past their collar or sporting any form of facial hair besides short sideburns.
 Although no member of the Reds had sported facial hair since 1902, general manager Bob Howsam put a formal ban into place in 1967.
 The following year, Cincinnati mascot Mr. Red appeared sans mustache in accordance with the new policy.
 Howsam's policy was crafted out of a desire for the Reds to look uniform and professional, and was part of a larger series of guidelines that also required every member of the team to paint their shoes black, and in at least one instance cost them a free agent when Hall of Fame relief pitcher & Ohio native Rollie Fingers opted to retire instead of shaving off his signature handlebar moustache he grew as a member of the Mustache Gang with the A's.
 Reds owner Marge Schott ultimately reversed the policy on February 16, 1999, in a bid to retain outfielder Greg Vaughn, who lobbied to retain the goatee he had grown with the San Diego Padres.

+Ironically, Howsam had tried similar measures to establish uniformity as an executive for the St. Louis Cardinals prior to joining the Reds.
+One measure including matching jackets with team logos when the Cardinals travelled as a team.
+Hall of Fame pitcher Bob Gibson later wrote that the jackets "made them look like a damn glee club."

 Girardi, who had previously caught for the New York Yankees, decided to implement Steinbrenner's policy when he became the manager of the Florida Marlins in 2006.
 Although Girardi's tenure with the Marlins lasted for only one season, Mattingly attempted to resurrect his facial hair policies ten years later when he was appointed the Marlins' manager, a decision which was criticized considering his own history with the Yankee's policy.
 Mattingly softened the Marlins' grooming policy before the 2017 season, and when Derek Jeter, another former Yankee, became CEO of the franchise in 2018, he promised that players could keep their facial hair as long as it was "well groomed".

 Outside of Major League Baseball, National Hockey League executive Lou Lamoriello also enforced a similar rule in his stints as general manager with the New Jersey Devils, Toronto Maple Leafs and New York Islanders, though he often allowed his players to grow a playoff beard whenever his teams made the Stanley Cup playoffs.